Table of Contents

 When people talk about selling digital products, it often sounds more complicated than it really is.
 In reality, every digital product business relies on the same basic system.
 Once you understand the pieces, the process becomes much easier to manage.

-Fundamentally, selling a digital product requires just four things.
+Fundamentally, selling a digital product requires just four things:

 A product

+This is the value you’re offering.
 A digital product exists to solve a specific problem, remove friction, or save someone time.
 People buy digital products because they want clarity, structure, or a shortcut that helps them move forward more easily.

 That value can be delivered in many ways, such as an eBook, a template, or a mini course.
 The format matters far less than the outcome.
 Because of that, digital products don’t need to be large or complex to be effective.
+Lead magnets are one of the most practical starting points, especially if building an email list is part of your strategy.

 Many successful products start by solving one narrow problem well, then improve over time based on real use and practical feedback.